DDS Frequently Asked Questions

 Upon receipt of an application for admission and all required documents, the Registrar's Office will evaluate your coursework to determine if you have met the requirements.
 Unfortunately, we are not able to provide unofficial evaluations of coursework.
 This includes, but is not limited to, the transferability of courses and OGPA calculations.

-Do all pre-professional requirements need to be completed before I can apply?
+Do all academic requirements need to be completed before I can apply?

 E.g., You can apply at the beginning of your second year of study if you will be completing all requirements that year.

-Do the pre-professional courses need to be completed during the minimum course-load years (2 academic years of Fall/Winter semesters with a course-load of *30 in each year)?
+Do the required courses need to be completed during the minimum course-load years?

-The courseload requirement is a separate academic requirement from the required pre-professional courses.
+The course load requirement is a separate academic requirement from the required courses.

-The minimum requirement of two Fall/Winter academic years of *30 may be composed of any university transferable courses; it does not need to specifically include the pre-professional courses.
+The minimum requirement of two Fall/Winter academic years of 30 units may be composed of any university transferable courses; it does not need to specifically include the required courses.

 Required courses may be completed in any term.